AerialTechnologies/mobile-test/README.md

 ​
 ## Let's start
 ​
-- You have one hour to finish the tasks below
+- You have two hours to finish the tasks below
 - Don't worry if everything is not complete at the end
-- Before starting we let you 10 minutes with us to:
+- Before starting we have max 30 minutes with us to:
+  - Point on this test
   - Provide you an overview of the code
   - Ask any question you have in mind about the code or the exercise
-- After this first period of 10 minutes, we will let you work:
+- After this first period, we will let you work:
   - Google should be your best friend if you have question
   - Feel free to let us know if you are blocked, we will help you ​